natasharw/container-from-scratch-golang/README.md

 $ git clone https://github.com/natasharw/container-from-scratch-golang.git
 ```
 #### 2. Extract an image of a root file system for the container into the empty placeholder directory
-Good choices for distribution might be Alpine or Ubuntu.
+Good choices for distribution would be something lightweight.
 Here is an example using a minimal Ubuntu distribution:
 ```
 $ cd container-from-scratch-golang/root-file-system
 ```